Denison University Nike Tennis Camp Granville, Ohio

-Campers will reside in the Sunset Dorms on campus.
+Campers will reside in the dorms (TBD for 2014) on campus.
 Each campers has their own room in a suite of four rooms.
 There is A/C in the dorms.
-The High School session July 21-25 will reside in different dorms on campus (TBD 2013).

 Evening activities may include a trip to the mall, movie night, sports psychology night, a talent show and more!

 Weekend Stayovers: Weekend stayovers are not available at this location.

 Nike Tennis Camp does not provide any transportation to/from camp from airport, train stations or bus depots.
 If you fly into camp, we recommend that you fly into Columbus Airport for ground transportation please visit www.columbusairport.com.

 If you have a camper arriving by air and is deemed an “unaccompanied minor” by the airlines and must be met by a camp staff or shuttle company employee, there may be a fee that needs to be paid in advance of camp.
 You will still have to arrange transportation to/from camp.
 Please call 1-800-645-3226 two weeks prior to camp to provide camper’s flight and shuttle information.